mesosphere/kubeaddons-dispatch/README.md

 ## Images Required by Air-gapped Environments

 Most images can be fetched through helm test.
-However, the following images needs to be added manually at the momont.
+However, the following images needs to be added manually at the moment:

 - Parser images for Dispatch 1.0
   - `mesosphere/dispatch-starlark:v0.1`